Apr 18, 2013

 If you don't have any other active medical complications or opportunistic infections and you're able to stay adherent to your medications, I'd think that your prognosis can be excellent.
 Indeed, once you achieve an undetectable viral load (if it's done where you live) and a normal CD4 cell count, your health risks from HIV are much reduced.

 I hope that is helpful.
-Be well, BYResponse from Dr. Taylor
+Be well, BY

 If possible, it would be helpful to find out if you have hepatitis C or not, although your HIV is first priority.
 I am glad that you have started HIV medications, this is most important.
 I strongly suggest continuing.